mbalcerzak/BJJ/README.md

 'Q67.1':'What is your preferred "style"?',

 'Q68':'What is your favorite submission?',
-- created a dictionary after cleaning the data
+- wrote a dictionary after cleaning the data
+- created another variable out of the answers: "Is your favourite technique a choke"